sUMMER CAMPS 2023

 √ Small/medium size tarp, if you have one

 √ Tent (the smaller/lighter the better- this will be carried along with gear.
-If children are part of the same family/friend bubble tents can be shared) *this is specifically for ancestral skills
+If children are part of the same family/friend bubble tents can be shared) * this is specific to ancestral skills

 √ Changes of clothes

-√ Light Coloured Shirt or Coat for Night Hike
+√ Light Colored Shirt or Coat for Night Hike

 √ Warmer layers for the evening (including a hat)